AppFair/appfair.github.io/index.md

 For example, the GitHub organization for the **App Fair.app** catalog browser application itself is [https://github.com/App-Fair/](https://github.com/App-Fair/).

 Your app organization can be structured however you want, and can consist of a team of as few or as many as you like.
-You can manage create and distribute multiple apps by creating multiple separate uniquely-named organizations.
+You can manage, create and distribute multiple apps by creating multiple separate uniquely-named organizations.
+Each organization will have a single top-level `/App.git` fork that acts as the repository for your app's development and uses pull requests as the communication link to the `integrate-release` process.

 ### App Repository

-Once your organization is set up, you create your your `/APP-ORG/App` project by forking the [https://github.com/appfair/App.git](https://github.com/appfair/App.git) repository into your new organization name.
+Once your organization is set up, you create your `/APP-ORG/App` project by forking the [https://github.com/appfair/App.git](https://github.com/appfair/App.git) repository into your new organization name.
 This is a Swift project that contains the shell of a cross-platform `SwiftUI` app that you will use as your starting point.

-Your app will exist in a top-level repository named "App"; it must continue to be called "App", since that is how the catalog browser will be able to access your project metadata.
+Your app will exist in a top-level repository named "App"; it must continue to be called "App" since that is how the catalog browser will be able to access your project metadata.

-For more information on the fork process, see: [Working with forks](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/working-with-forks).
+For more information on the fork process, see [Working with forks](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/working-with-forks).

 <!--